LYNNE SCHALL

 Out in the wide-open spaces?

-After I left Oklahoma to join the Army and see the world, I met many people with few, if any, accurate conceptions about my favorite state.
-The closest they could get is “it's somewhere out in the wide-open spaces.”
+After I left Oklahoma to join the Army and see the world, I met many Americans with few, if any, accurate conceptions about my favorite state.
+Some people pegged it as Southern, others guessed Midwestern.
+The closest most non-Okies could get is “it's somewhere out in the wide-open spaces.”

 The Dustbowl, tornados, and flat terrain might feature in their mental image along with oil and Indians.
 About all they really knew was the wonderful song “Oklahoma!” from the Rogers and Hammerstein musical of the same name.